Motorhome toolkit – Essential tools for Classic motorhome travel

 This is the ATF I used in the power steering.

-I have a bit of antifreeze for when the coolant needs topped up.
+I have a bit of antifreeze for when the coolant needs topping up.
 I don’t like using water so, keep a little antifreeze in the motorhome.

 WD40 or an equivalent oil is just so useful for freeing, cleaning and some short-term lubrication.
 I always have a tin of this and it gets used frequently.
 It’s amazing just how often a seemingly huge problem can be solved with a little application of WD40.